top of page

 ABOUT ALINA

-Alina has worked with conductors like Marc Minkowski, Philippe Herreweghe, Paavo Järvi, Rubén Dubrovsky, Christoph Gedschold, Rainer Mühlbach, Leslie Suganandarajah, Gabriel Venzago and Gabriel Feltz, among others, as well as with directors such as Lydia Steier, Josef E. Köpplinger, Ben Baur, Michael Hampe, Peter Konwitschny, Christiane Lutz, Jean Renshaw, Christian von Götz, Kirsten Uttendorf and Alexandra Liedtke.
+Alina has worked with conductors such as Marc Minkowski, Philippe Herreweghe, Paavo Järvi, Rubén Dubrovsky, Konstantin Trinks, Yoel Gamzou and directors such as Lydia Steier, Josef E. Köpplinger, Andreas Kriegenburg, Ben Baur, Michael Hampe and Peter Konwitschny.

-She first studied musicology in Frankfurt, then singing and singing pedagogy with Rudolf Piernay and Snežana Stamenković at the Music University of Mannheim.
-During her studies in Mannheim she also worked on contemporary repertoire with soprano Caroline Melzer.
+She first studied musicology in Frankfurt, then singing and vocal pedagogy with Rudolf Piernay and Snežana Stamenković at Mannheim University of Music.
+She worked on contemporary repertoire in particular with the soprano Caroline Melzer.

-Born in Frankfurt, Germany, Alina had piano, drums and guitar lessons during her time in school.
-She also sang jazz and was a member of the children’s choir of the Frankfurt Opera.
+Alina was born in Frankfurt am Main and received piano, drums and guitar lessons during her school years.
+She also sang jazz and was a member of the Frankfurt Opera Children's Choir.

 IMPORTANT NOTE: This biography may be changed only after consultation and consent of the artist or her agency.